 But if you unlocked your bootloader after enabling OEM Unlocking — for instance, if you rooted your phone with Magisk — it's a good practice to go back and re-lock the bootloader once you're done.
 Additionally, if you installed a custom recovery like TWRP, you should make sure to password-protect the recovery menu.

-Cerberus is a third-party app on the Play Store that offers all the features of Google's Find My Device and much more.
+Cerberus is a third-party app that offers all the features of Google's Find My Device and much more.
 While it does have a monthly subscription, it is a much more complete security software than Find My Device.
-One significant addition is the ability to send commands to your phone to remotely control it.
+Because of Google's policy change, Cerberus decided to leave the Play Store instead of disabling one of its key features.
+Therefore, you will need to download the APK from Cerberus's website and sideload it to your device.

 In the case the police take your phone, Cerberus lets you send SMS messages or use a browser to send commands to your phone.
 One command enables you to lock your phone with a code of your choosing that is separate from your lock screen code.

-Additionally, you can always remote wipe your phone using SMS commands (or through a browser) if you don't expect to get your phone back.
+And if you are worried law enforcement will be able to bypass your lock screen, you can remote wipe your phone using SMS commands (or through a browser) if you don't expect to get your phone back.
 This way, even if they circumvent the other methods, there will be nothing on the phone for them to retrieve.
-However, be sure to delete the backups as well if they contain any incriminating evidence, as prior to Android Pie, these files are unencrypted and can be accessed by anyone logged into your Google account.